ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Flashing Firmware
 ========================
 Support for Revolution and RevoMini has been introduced with Ardupilot's ChibiOS port.
 Firmware files can be found at http://firmware.ardupilot.org/
+Besides the *.apj files for firmware flashing via MissionPlanner, there's also *.hex files for use with various utilities like dfu-util or betaflight / iNav GUIs.
+You will also find a *_bl.hex that contains the firmware plus the ArduPilot compatible bootloader in case it is not already present on your board.

+The ArduPilot compatible bootloader is required for first time flashing of ArduPilot firmware.
+The provided *_bl.hex file can be flashed using BF or iNav GUI, likely the most convenient way to get ArduPilot on your board the first time.

-An ArduPilot compatible bootloader is required for first time flashing of ardupilot firmware.
-To flash the bootloader, the board has to be put into DFU mode.
-Then a tool called dfu-util can be used to flash the bootlader.
-Once the bootlader is present, firmware files can be flashed using MissionPlanner's firmware functions.
+Alternatively, the bootloader can be flashed separately.
+This requires the board to be put into DFU mode.
+Tools like dfu-util can be used to flash the bootlader.
+Once the bootlader is present, all subsequent firmware updates can be done using MissionPlanner's firmware functions.

 Enter DFU Mode
 --------------